xoseperez/mqtt2cloud/README.md

 A set of databases, each with its api key and secret.

+### thethings.io

+A set of things, each with its token.

 ### topics

 For every topic you want to push you have to specify a destination string.
 This destination string has two parameters, using '/' as separator.